pailas/angularjs_typescript_coverage/README.md

  -  yarn add -g karma-cli (to install karma cli globally)
  -  gulp test (to start karma and run tests)
  -  gulp coverage (to run tests once and open coverage)
+ -  gulp (default) to build and run tests